SuhailRahman/VirtualTrialRoom/README.md

 Once the prerequisites are installed.
 You need to open this project in Unity.
 In the scene, click on 'HumanBodyTracker' gameobject.
 Check all the fields are not empty except for the `Clone_Temporary` field, but the size of `Clone_Temporary` should be equal to `Dress_Prefab_Material`.

 ## Customization
 If you want to add an extra dress, you will have to download this template fbx file and replace the mesh of the robot with the mesh of your dress.
 Then apply rigging and skinning.
 You can check out this [tutorial](https://youtu.be/cRlb9tncJok).
-You can read more about this by clicking [here](https://docs.unity3d.com/Manual/UsingHumanoidChars.html)<br>
+You can also read more about this by clicking [here](https://docs.unity3d.com/Manual/UsingHumanoidChars.html)<br>
-Make the following changes:
+After you are done with those steps, import the fbx file and make the following changes in Unity:
 1. Increase the size of `Clone_Temporary` and `Dress_Prefab_Material` by 1 inside the `HumanBodyTracker` gameobject
 2. Add `new Dictionary<TrackableId, HumanBoneController>(),` in line 38 of [`Assets/Script/HumanBodyTracker.cs`](https://github.com/SuhailRahman/VirtualTrialRoom/blob/master/Assets/Script/HumanBodyTracker.cs).
-To add different colors to the dress, increase the size of 'Dress_Colour_Material' field inside `HumanBodyTracker` gameobject, and different materials.<br>
+To add different colors to the dress, increase the size of 'Dress_Colour_Material' field inside `HumanBodyTracker` gameobject, and add different materials.<br>
 **NOTE: Relace only the mesh not the bones.
-Blender3D is highly recommended to create a dress and tp perform rigging and skinning**
+Blender3D is highly recommended to create a dress and, to perform rigging and skinning**

 ## Build App
 This [tutorial](https://youtu.be/80-nE7ichvk) demonstrates how to build this app on iOS devices using unity.
 Click [here](https://youtu.be/80-nE7ichvk) to watch.